 How much performance loss can be there?

 If your PCIe x16 bus is working at PCIe x8 at full GPU load, instead of x16 (both PCIe 3.0), then you normally don’t have to worry about the performance as such.
-This is because even if you have a high-end graphics card like GTX 1080 Ti then also it will be nearly impossible for it to saturate the PCIe 3.0 x8 bus, when it is running at its maximum performance or capacity.
-However, you may encounter a tiny performance loss in some application or games, which is around 1% to 2% at max.
-However, you can suffer significant performance loss then the graphics card runs at PCIe 1.1 x8, PCIe 2.0 x8 or at PCIe 3.0 x4, given that both the graphics card and motherboard is PCIe 3.0 x16 capable.
+This is because even if you have a high-end graphics card like GTX 1080 Ti then also it will be nearly impossible for it to saturate the PCIe 3.0 x8 bus when it is running at its maximum performance or capacity.
+However, you may encounter a tiny performance loss in some applications or games, which is around 1% to 2% at max.
+However, you can suffer significant performance loss then the graphics card runs at PCIe 1.1 x8, PCIe 2.0 x8 or at PCIe 3.0 x4, given that both the graphics card and motherboard are PCIe 3.0 x16 capable.

 Why GPU / PCIe running at x8 instead of x16?

 Here are the various causes (with their solutions) that can make your graphics card to run at x8 instead of x16 in your PCIe x16 slot.

 GPU not in the top PCI-E x16 slot

 The first thing to do is to check whether you have the graphics card is installed in the first PCI-E x16 slot, because if you have two or more than one PCIs x16 slots then in most of the motherboards, the first PCIe x16 slot runs at maximum PCIe bandwidth, which is x16, while the second PCI-E x16 slot runs at x8 speed only.

 Check if CPU, GPU & Motherboard supports PCIe x16